jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - the PWM/5V/GND label on the esc board is backwards
 - setcurrent & other (?) ucbus chb transmissions appear to drop the last byte, or something like this - so i.e. remote z current resetting doesn't work

-## 2021 01 11

-Starting to re-assemble this today w/ osap data endpoints / objects.

 ## 2020 11 11

 Mostly, the delta here will be for toolchanging.
 Still leaning on GCode as a high level input.